LuuDoanNgocPhat123/DS200_22521070/README.md

-This is a short description about how to run this project
+Description about how to run this project

 Run file stream_cancer_data.py to stream data